top of page

 All this has been provided timely and lawfully back in September 2025 and attached herein.

 ACLU's "Press Release" is further imbedded with slander of the Board's attorneys.
-Needless to say, ACLU published defamatory statement about experience of our attorneys especially in light that it is a public knowledge: that Schifanelli Law, LLP's senior Partner, Marc Schifanelli, Esq also had served for 4 years as an elected member of the Queen Anne's County Board of Education and served as the President of Queen Anne's County Board of Education in the term 2020-2024.
-I am expecting at least one of the numerous attorneys listed under ACLU that he or she has also served as an elected board member in ANY Maryland County and that she would also be equally competent to criticize experience of Schifanelli Law Partners.
+Needless to say, the ACLU published a defamatory statement about the experience of our attorneys, especially in light that it is a public knowledge: that Schifanelli Law, LLP's senior Partner, Marc Schifanelli, Esq also had served for 4 years as an elected member of the Queen Anne's County Board of Education and served as the President of Queen Anne's County Board of Education in the term 2020-2024.
+I am expecting at least one of the numerous attorneys listed under the ACLU that he or she has also served as an elected board member in ANY Maryland County and that he or she would also be equally competent to criticize the experience of Schifanelli Law Partners.

-Lastly, ACLU filed bogus, bad faith lawsuit in order to drum up hate, controversy and debate in Baltimore City Circuit Court.
+Lastly, the ACLU filed a bogus, bad faith lawsuit in order to drum up hate, controversy and debate in the Baltimore City Circuit Court.

-If there was a legitimate concern for Somerset County residents and parents, the proper and more suitable venue would certainly be Somerset County Circuit Court.
+If there was a legitimate concern for Somerset County residents and parents, the proper and more suitable venue would certainly be in the Somerset County Circuit Court.

 Somerset County Residents voted for their local school board and the local school board voted for all staff, employees and new Superintendent.